What are non-adjusting events?

 Key standard references

-- IAS 10.10: Non-adjusting events do not result in adjustment of the financial statement amounts.
+- IAS 10.10 states that non-adjusting events do not result in adjustment of the FS amounts.

-- IAS 10.21: Disclosure requirements — the entity must disclose the nature of the event and an estimate of financial effect, or state that an estimate cannot be made.
+- IAS 10.21 sets the disclosure requirements.
+The entity must disclose the nature of the event and an estimate of financial effect, or state that an estimate cannot be made.

-- IAS 10.14–16: Going concern override — if a non-adjusting event indicates the going concern assumption is no longer appropriate, the basis of preparation must change.
+- IAS 10.14 -16 provide the going concern override.
+If a non-adjusting event indicates the going concern assumption is no longer appropriate, the basis of preparation must change.

-- ISA 560.8: The auditor's obligation to evaluate classification and disclosure of non-adjusting events.
+- ISA 560.8 establishes the auditor's obligation to evaluate classification and disclosure of non-adjusting events.

 Related terms